Master-Bilt® Refrigeration News & Product Information

 Ice Cream Equipment Guide

 Ice cream equipment comes in a variety of sizes and functions from basic dipping cabinets to walk-in freezers.
-If you are planning to open an ice cream shop or add ice cream as a side item to your existing business, it’s good to know something about the equipment you’ll need and how it can fit into your business layout and sales plan.
+If you are planning to open an ice cream shop or add ice cream as a side item to your existing business, it pays to know something about equipment options and how different cabinets fit into your business layout and sales plan.
 With that in mind, we offer this ice cream equipment guide.

 One of the most basic pieces of ice cream equipment is the dipping cabinet.
 These are used frequently in ice cream shops or self-serve buffet lines.
 Dipping cabinets typically accommodate 3-gallon containers and are available in a variety of sizes to suit your volume.